DavidBeale/simple-list/README.md

 - UI Tests using WebDriver
 - Take advantage of ES6 language features using a browserify transform
 - Use a logger
+- The Data Binding is based on the now deprecated Object.observe(), use another binding library

 ### IE